by Sophie

 It’s a much more intimate sound and a sure sign a bird is nearby, even if it isn't singing.

-For me, it’s never been just about bird names or camera settings.
-It’s about the quiet thrill of understanding the story unfolding in front of you.
-The moment a "weed" becomes a butterfly nursery, or a distant speck resolves into a hunting kestrel.
+For me, it’s never been just about bird names or camera settings, but the thrill of seeing a distant speck turn into a hunting kestrel.

 If you've enjoyed your time here, the journey doesn't have to end.